undp/performance-app-methodology/faq.md

 **Is the Performance App's methodology document available for review?**&#x20;

+Yes, you're reading it :)

-Yes, the methodology document is available for review and is version-controlled on GitHub.
+This methodology is version-controlled on GitHub.
 This allows for transparency and the ability to track changes over time.&#x20;

+**Can I access the data behind the Performance App?**

+Yes, most indicators have a "download data" button that will trigger a CSV file download of both the raw and cleaned underlying data as well as the list of scores and other key details, disagreegated by business unit.

+If you have additional data needs, feel free to contact the Performance App Team, we will be happy to create custom export to suit your needs.

 **Who can I contact if I have questions or feedback about the Performance App?**&#x20;